This post contains affiliate links. Read the full disclosure here.

 While the body is busy balancing, the left brain can focus and learn.
-Kore Wobble Stool is made with anti-microbial material to resist the spread of germs and comes in a variety of heights for different age groups.
+The ergonomic Studico Active Wobble Chair is made with a padded seat that allows your child to wiggle back and forth.
+The stool comes in a variety of heights for different age groups.

-Sensory stimulation helps fidgety children to concentrate on physical sensations instead of environmental stressors, which is why this Sensory Ball from Fun & Function is such a hit.
+Sensory stimulation helps fidgety children to concentrate on physical sensations instead of environmental stressors, which is why this Large Sensory Ball is such a hit.

-Small bumps cover the ball’s surface, but focus isn’t the only thing this active sitting chair improves; balance and coordination become better the longer your child uses it, keeping them fit both mentally and physically.
+Small bumps cover the ball’s surface, but focus and balance aren’t the only things that active sensory ball improves; it eases emotions and stimulates brain development the longer your child uses it.

 Children with sensory processing disorders often have trouble with coordination because they are less aware of their body’s movements.
 SENSORY4U ‘s Indoor Therapy Swing is a must-have for parents of children with autism, Aspberger’s, and other special needs.

 By using the swing, the brain and body are encouraged to work together to help your child increase awareness of their movements and strengthen both balance and concentration.
 Made from soft materials, it’s also a great place for children to seclude themselves when they need a quiet space.